hendricius/pizza-dough/README.md

 Lift the pizza into the air at one edge.
 The dough should start spreading.
 The center should become more and more transparent of your dough.
 You can see me doing this at the first picture in the guide.
 Turn the pizza to allow the dough to evenly stretch.
 If some of the areas are still too thick, stretch that area with your hand by pulling the dough apart.
 The inner part of the pizza should be around 1 to max 2mm in size.
 See the first picture again.

 Other ways to achieve the same thing would be to flap the pizza.
 Although I personally do not like this as much, as you will degas the dough more than with this technique.
 Another technique is to [throw the pizza into the air and use gravity to stretch it](https://youtu.be/ZHq-gFDodxg).
-It's a little advanced but makes you look like a truly professional baker.
+It's a little advanced but makes you look like a truly professional *pizzaiolo*.

 Now the dough is done place it ideally on a wooden pizza peel covered in semolina flour.
 That allows the pizza to slide down the peel.
 It is important to top it quickly, less than 30 seconds.
 Else it will start sticking to the peel and you will create a huge mess.

 *Step 4:*
 Topping/baking is beyond this guide.
 But you ideally want to bake the pizza in a very hot oven.
 A pizza steel for the home oven is advised, a stone will do fine too.
 A tray is also fine.
 The steel is advised for home ovens as it can transfer heat faster to the pizza than the stone.
 If you reached 450°C like in a typical Italian stone oven, stone would be perfect.

 Make sure you pre-heated the oven to maximum temperature.
 If your oven has a grill function, activate that one.
-Wait until your pizza turned brown on the edge.
-Enjoy!
+Wait until your pizza turned brown on the edge. *Buon appetito!*

 ![A pizza Margherita](https://i.imgur.com/zH36flU.jpg)